logictester/sfdc-jit/source/index.rst

 In Salesforce Console, modify the policy by following these steps:

 1. Login to Salesforce as a **System Administrator**
-2. Navigate to :guilabel:`Identity` and click :guilabel:`Single Sign-On Settings`
+2. Navigate to :guilabel:`Identity` and click on :guilabel:`Single Sign-On Settings`
 3. Click :guilabel:`Edit` to edit your existing SAML Configuration

 .. thumbnail:: _images/sso_settings.png